SusalSandeepa/Call-Center-Simulation-Code-for-Mini-Project/README.md

 ## 📊 **Output**

-The program prints results for each scenario and also creates a file named:
+The program prints results for each scenario and also creates a file named: results.csv